kexiZeroing/kexiZeroing.github.io/src/posts/http-connection-caching-http2.md

 Connection headers are prohibited in HTTP/2 and HTTP/3.

 ### HTTP pipelining
-**Head of Line blocking** in HTTP terms is often referring to the fact that each client has a limited number of connections to a server and doing a new request over one of those connections has to wait for the ones to complete before it can fire it off.

 By default, HTTP requests are issued sequentially.
 HTTP/1.1 introduced the concept of pipelining so you could send more requests while you were waiting.
-It allows multiple HTTP requests to be sent over a single TCP connection without waiting for the corresponding responses.
+The server processes the requests and sends the responses in the order they were receive.
+It allows multiple HTTP requests to be sent over a single TCP, reducing the overhead associated with setting up and tearing down multiple TCP connections.

-- Non-idempotent requests such as POST should not be pipelined.
-- HTTP pipelining was disabled or not implemented in modern browsers.
-- This technique has been superseded by multiplexing, that is used by HTTP/2.
+The disadvantages of HTTP pipelining is **Head of Line (HOL) blocking**.
+If one request in the pipeline takes a long time to process, it can block the responses of all subsequent requests.
+This is one of the primary reasons pipelining is not widely adopted.
+This technique has been superseded by multiplexing, that is used by HTTP/2.

-> HTTP/2 does however still suffer from another kind of HOL, namely on the TCP level.
+HTTP/2 does however still suffer from another kind of HOL blocking at the TCP level.
 One lost packet in the TCP stream makes all streams wait until that packet is re-transmitted and received.
 This HOL is being addressed with the QUIC protocol.

-HTTP/3 is being done over QUIC instead of TCP.
+HTTP/3 builds on the strengths of HTTP/2 and runs over the QUIC protocol *(pronounced exactly like the English word "quick")*, which runs over UDP, further reducing latency and avoiding HOL blocking.

 ### Domain sharding
 In HTTP/1.x, the browser naively queue all HTTP requests on the client, sending one after another over a single, persistent connection.
 However, this is too slow.
 Hence, the browser vendors are left with no other choice than to **open multiple TCP sessions in parallel**.
 How many?
 In practice, most modern browsers, both desktop and mobile, open up to six connections per host. *(The higher the limit, the higher the client and server overhead, but at the additional benefit of higher request parallelism.
 Six connections per host is simply a safe middle ground.)*